omshinde/omshinde.github.io/about.md

         <td width="70%" valign="middle">
           <p align="center">
           </p>
-          <p>I am a Masters-PhD (Dual Degree) Student in Geo-informatics and a <a href='https://pmrf.in/'>Prime Minister's Research Fellow </a>(2018) working under the supervision of <a href='https://www.csre.iitb.ac.in/~sdurbha'> Prof. Surya S Durbha </a> at the <a href='https://www.geosysiot.in'> Geocomputational Systems and IoT Group </a> in <a href='https://www.csre.iitb.ac.in'> Centre of Studies in Resources Engineering </a>, <a href='https://www.iitb.ac.in'> IIT Bombay</a>.
+          <p>I am a Computer Scientist working at the NASA IMPACT - UAH and currently residing in Huntsville, US.
+I defended my Ph.D. in Geo-informatics as a <a href='https://pmrf.in/'>Prime Minister's Research Fellow </a>(2018) working under the supervision of <a href='https://www.csre.iitb.ac.in/~sdurbha'> Prof. Surya S Durbha </a> at the <a href='https://www.geosysiot.in'> Geocomputational Systems and IoT Group </a> in <a href='https://www.csre.iitb.ac.in'> Centre of Studies in Resources Engineering </a>, <a href='https://www.iitb.ac.in'> IIT Bombay</a>.
 I have completed my undergraduation in Electronics and Telecommunication Engineering from <a href='https://www.nitrr.ac.in'> National Institute of Technology Raipur </a> in 2016.
           </p>
           <p>
 	     I love to play flute and save shots on a goal post while playing football.